 On September 9, 2011 the Company entered into a Collaboration Agreement with Siemens to develop coagulation related products for hospital point-of-care and ambulatory care coagulation markets.
 In addition to an up-front, non-refundable payment of A\$2,961,245 (equivalent to US\$3 million), the Collaboration Agreement (as amended) contains a further seven payments from Siemens upon the achievement of certain defined milestones.
 These seven milestones, to a large extent, relate to feasibility, regulatory submissions and the launch of the products to be developed.
 The Company has concluded that the up-front payment is not a separate unit of accounting and recorded the amount as deferred revenue to be recognized as revenue across other deliverables in the arrangement with Siemens based upon the Company's best estimate of selling price.
-The deliverables related to each of the seven milestones is contingent upon a future event, the revenue for each deliverable will be recognized as the contingencies are met and the consideration becomes fixed and determinable.
+The deliverables related to each of the seven milestones are considered substantive and are not priced at a significant incremental discount to the other deliverables.
+As the achievement of the seven milestones is contingent upon a future event, the revenue for each deliverable will be recognized as the contingencies are met and the consideration becomes fixed and determinable.

-Of the seven milestones, the Company has delivered on four as of June 30, 2018.
+Of the seven milestones, the Company has delivered on four as of September 30, 2018.
 The last milestone delivered was in July 2015.